jordanlev/c5_block_wrapper_templates/readme.md

 		<?php echo $innerContent; ?>
 	</div>

-or what if you want alternating background colors on each block ("zebra striping"):
+or alternate the background color of each block ("zebra striping"):

 	<div class="<?php echo ($bPosition % 2) ? 'odd' : 'even'; ?>">
 		<?php echo $innerContent; ?>
 	</div>

-OR what if you want to have a title for each block:
+or display a title for every block (titles are taken from the Block Name field in the Custom Templates popup):

 	<div class="sidebar-block-wrapper">
 		<h2><?php echo $bName; ?></h2>